Multi-factor Authentication (MFA) Vs. Two-factor Authentication (2FA): Understanding the Key Technical Differences

 • Inherence-based Factors: Inherence-based factors include fingerprint or facial recognition.

-With multi-factor authentication (MFA), a user must provide at least two factors to access the system or service.
+With multi-factor authentication (MFA), users must provide at least two factors to access the system or service.
 For example, the system might prompt the user to enter their credentials, and then it may send a code to their mobile phone via text message or generate it using an app.
-The combination of the password and the code sent to the phone verifies the user’s identity, and compared to 2 FA, it is much harder for an attacker to obtain both the credentials and access to the phone.

 Multi-factor authentication (MFA) is commonly used in corporate environments and situations where access to sensitive data is involved, such as government, health care, and various services like AWS.
 MFA can also secure resources over the internet against unauthorized parties or control on-premise or cloud-based systems.